modularizer/google-photos-slideshow/README.md

 gpss
 ```
 * The first time you run this, it will prompt you for the public url to your google photos album.
-* Future runs will use the same album unless you specify a different one using `--url`.
+* Future runs will use the same album unless you specify a different one using `--url` or use `gpss --fresh` to get the prompt again.
+* See `gpss --help` for more options.

 ---

 ### Option 2 : Executable (if you don't want to install python)
 * Download the latest `.exe` file release from the Releases tab on GitHub (that way =>).
 * Double click to run.
 * The executable is a simple but does not yet have the flexibility of the python package and could be harder to config.
 * Really just meant as an easy Quickstart for users who don't have python installed.
 * Uh-oh, Chrome might block the download because it's not a popular download.
 You can click "Keep" to keep the file but Windows Defender might still block it.
 Python install is probably easier for now...